karsekh21/CS546WS/README.md

 2) You can either use your own Spotify account, but we have made an account for you
     - Email address:  ksekhar@stevens.edu
     - Password:       cs546project
+3) Allow the user to
-3) Upon logging in, you will see your Spotify user data.
+4) Upon logging in, you will see your Spotify user data.
-4) Here you can choose to view playlists or create playlists.
+5) Here you can choose to view playlists or create playlists.
     - Creating playlists will show a form that will simply ask for the name of the playlist.
         - The user is then redirected to viewing playlists where they can see their newly created playlist
     - Viewing playlists on a newly created user will display the Spotify playlists created by the user as well as the created playlists in the library.